taurusilver7/spotify-2.0/README.md

 #### Player

 - A player component for music playback is created and styled as the genuine article.
+- The player needs song information [track data].
+The tracks fetched from the API and the song played in player differ in information qualitatively.
+-

 # Next.js + Tailwind CSS Example